 Although not a historian per se but an anthropologist, Melville Herskovits' influence on the field of Black history was deep and multifaceted.
 He famously argued, almost singularly at the time, for the survival, over centuries, of African religious, linguistic, musicological, and other cultural patterns of behavior despite violent dislocation, slavery, and concerted efforts at cultural erasure.
 Throughout his life, Herskovits remained fascinated by the processes of cultural assimilation and retention.
 As a boy, his family had moved through a series of small towns in Ohio, Texas, and western Pennsylvania, where his Jewish identity was defined by his family's celebration of both Jewish and Christian holidays.
-Herskovits was sufficiently drawn to his Jewish heritage that he initially set out to become a reform rabbi before abandoning that ambition in order to become an anthropologist.
+Herskovits was sufficiently drawn to his Jewish heritage that he initially set out to become a Reform rabbi before abandoning that ambition in order to become an anthropologist.

 Many Black intellectuals and scholars of Herskovits' generation, influenced by Depression-era efforts at creating class-based united front of White and Black workers tended to view Black culture as simply a variation of White working class culture.
 To the extent that Black culture displayed distinctive features, these were mere byproducts of discrimination that would fade through the amelioration of Jim Crow practices.
 As the Black sociologist E. Franklin Frazier put it, "The most conspicuous thing about the Negro is his lack of a culture.
 Owing to the method by which he was captured in Africa and subsequently enslaved in America, the Negro was practically stripped of his cultural heritage."

 In an extended debate with Frazier, Herskovits forcefully made the case for retentions utilizing findings from his fieldwork in Africa, the Caribbean, and the American South to insist that Black folklore, speech patterns, spirituals, and blues music, culinary tastes, and other behaviors had evolved from African ones in ways that distinguish Blacks from all other American subgroups.
-While others, including Du Bois, Woodson, as well as Elaine Locke had made similar if more impressionistic and polemical claims, younger scholars like Frazier and Ralph Bunche vehemently rejected the case for African retentions.
-Indeed, it was not until the 1960s and '70s that Herskovits' case was taken up and documented by younger academic scholars, notably the outstanding Jewish historian Lawrence Levine and the Black nationalist historian Sterling Stucchi.
+While others, including Du Bois, Woodson, as well as Alain Locke had made similar if more impressionistic and polemical claims, younger scholars like Frazier and Ralph Bunche vehemently rejected the case for African retentions.
+Indeed, it was not until the 1960s and '70s that Herskovits' case was taken up and documented by younger academic scholars, notably the outstanding Jewish historian Lawrence Levine and the Black nationalist historian Sterling Stuckey.

 The second major Jewish figure in the early development of Black historiography was the Marxist scholar Herbert Aptheker-- 1915 to 2003.
 While Aptheker largely avoided the cultural questions that preoccupied Herskovits, neither his devotion to class analysis nor his unflinching representations of the horrors of slavery led him to adopt a view of it as a successfully deracinating institution, a la Frazier and others.
 On the contrary, of Aptheker's many contributions to the field, none was more important than his pioneering studies of slave rebellions in the first half of the 19th century, particularly Nat Hentoff's-- Nat Hentoff's-- Nat Turner's 1831 uprising in Virginia.
 Previous historiography had typically depicted these events from the perspective of horrified White Southerners as orgies of savage Negro barbarism.
 Aptheker, in contrast, revealed them as acts of heroic popular resistance.